 Conferences include a Hematopathology Case Conference (weekly), a biweekly Journal Club, a bi-weekly Patient Safety and Risk Management Conference, a Molecular Diagnostics Conference (weekly), a pediatric hematopathology slide conference (weekly) and other departmental AP or CP oriented conferences.
 Fellows take advantage of the department's informatics resources including image archiving, electronic medical record system and other web-based resources.

-Director, Hematopathology Fellowship Program
+Acting Director, Hematopathology Fellowship Program

 200 Lothrop Street